ON THIS PAGE: You will learn about the different types of treatments doctors use for people with esophageal cancer. Use the menu to see other pages.

 Cryotherapy.
 This is a type of palliative treatment that uses an endoscope with a probe attached that can freeze and remove tumor tissue.
-It can be used to reduce the size of a tumor to help a patient swallow better.
+It can be used to reduce the size of a tumor to help a patient swallow easier.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
-A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.
+A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation therapy given from a machine outside the body.

-Side effects from radiation therapy may include fatigue, mild skin reactions, soreness in the throat and esophagus, difficulty or pain with swallowing, upset stomach, nausea, and loose bowel movements.
+In general, side effects from radiation therapy may include fatigue, mild skin reactions, soreness in the throat and esophagus, difficulty or pain with swallowing, upset stomach, nausea, and loose bowel movements.
 Most side effects go away soon after treatment is finished.

 Learn more about the basics of radiation therapy.

-Chemotherapy is the use of drugs to destroy cancer cells, usually by stopping the cancer cells’ ability to grow and divide.
-Chemotherapy is given by a medical oncologist, a doctor who specializes in treating cancer with medication.
+Chemotherapy is the use of drugs to destroy cancer cells, usually by keeping the cancer cells from growing, dividing, and making more cells.

-The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
-These side effects usually go away once treatment is finished.
+The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, nerve problems, loss of appetite, and diarrhea.
+These side effects usually go away after treatment is finished.